robinhood/faust/docs/userguide/streams.rst

 .. seealso::

-    - The :func:`faust.utils.aiter.enumerate` function -- for a general version
+    - The :func:`faust.utils.aiter.aenumerate` function -- for a general version
       of :func:`enumerate` that let you enumerate any async iterator, not just streams.